 After a warm welcome greeting and orientation to Thai customs, you will experience this intriguing city with multiple modes of transport – by elevated Skytrain, canal boat, three wheeled tuk-tuk and longtail boat.
 The first stop is a food walking tour of Bangkok where you will be introduced to many traditional Thai dishes and flavors.
 As you take in the major sights including Erawan Shrine, Golden Mount, Grand Palace and Wat Pho (Reclining Buddha), the city’s people will continue to amaze you with their warmth.
 Learn about initiatives to rehabilitate the mangrove forests and maintain their traditional way of life.
 Be amazed by the UNESCO World Heritage Site of Ayutthaya as you visit the stunning temples in the former capital of Thailand.

 Take a long tail boat through the countryside to Ban Ruammit!
-In Chiang Rai city, visit the Night Bazaar and Wat Rong Kuhn (white temple) and enjoy a well deserved Thai massage.
+In Chiang Rai city, visit the Night Bazaar and Wat Rong Kuhn (white temple) and have a well deserved Thai massage.
+Enjoy a short hike to a beautiful waterfall in the Ban Hauymaesai countryside.

 Float down the Mae Kok River on bamboo rafts.
 Work hand-in-hand with community members of the Lahu Village to rice farm and then make a traditional Thai lunch from scratch.

 Get ready for what is no ordinary zip line!
 From multiple platforms, zip from tree to tree with spectacular views of one of the province’s oldest forests.
-Relax and unwind with a waterfall swim.
-Discovery the region’s beauty and history as you explore the old city and some of its most famous temples (including Doi Suthep) before a fully involved learning experience of the country’s national sport, Muay Thai kickboxing.
-Learn how to cook traditional dishes and of course, enjoy the feast at our very own Thai cooking school.
+Discover the region’s beauty and history as you explore the old city and some of its most famous temples (including Doi Suthep) before a fully involved learning experience of the country’s national sport, Muay Thai kickboxing.
+Learn how to cook traditional dishes and of course, enjoy the feast at our very own Thai cooking class.

 Kayak Krabi Klong Talen’s ‘Mangrove Maze,’ a chain of rock gardens, limestone canyons and semi-hongs filled with mangroves and plenty of wildlife.
 In Koh Phi Phi, whether you choose to snorkel or SCUBA in the emerald waters of this paradise, you will see exotic fish, sea turtles and coral.
 Enjoy a second snorkeling opportunity at Chicken Island and chilling on the beach at Railay Bay.
 (For your safety, all SCUBA operators restrict participants with certain medical conditions.
 Please ask about your own circumstances if applicable.)